 Pack the Essentials

-Snowy slopes raise the risk of avalanche.
-Take avalanche-specific gear (a beacon, probe, and shovel) if you have them.
+Snowy slopes raise the risk of avalanches.
+Take avalanche-specific gear (a beacon, probe, and shovel) if you have it.
 If not, the local ski or outdoor shop should be able to help you out.
 Most snowshoe areas have great guided tours that will let you relax and enjoy views of trees, mountains, and friends falling in the snow.

 Tame the Sun

 Skiing or snowshoeing on a sunny day with no sunscreen can leave you looking like a squinty lobster.
 The sun’s rays bounce off the snow, doubling your exposure.
 Grab your favorite sunscreen and sunglasses, and you won’t have a problem showing your face at work come Monday.